 Integrate with your CI system

-Use the following steps to integrate Burp Suite Enterprise Edition with your CI system via the REST API:
+Follow the steps below to integrate Burp Suite Enterprise Edition with the CI system through the REST API:

-- First, you need to create a dedicated user for the integration to use.
-Go to the team page, and the users tab, and click “New user”.
+- Create a dedicated user for the integration to use.
+Go to the team page, and the users tab.
+Then click ‘New user’.

-- Give the user a suitable name that identifies the integration.
+- Provide the user a suitable name that identifies the integration.

 - When prompted, copy the user’s API key.
 Keep a record of the API key and handle it sensitively.

-- Download a suitable Burp CI integration for your system.
-If a Burp CI plugin is available for your CI platform, install the plugin.
+- Download a suitable Burp CI integration for the system.
+If a Burp CI plugin is available for the CI platform, install the plugin.
 Otherwise, install the generic CI driver.

 - Configure the integration with the API key.

-- Configure suitable builds in your CI system to make use of the integration.
+- Configure suitable builds in the CI system to make use of the integration.

 Feel free to contact E-SPIN for your project or end to end requirement and solution consultancy, for the modern DevSecOps, CI/CD systems or integration this DAST with other application security testing (AST) technologies, from static application security testing (SAST), origin analysis / software composition analysis (SCA), mobile application security testing (Mobile AST), export and further vulnerability exploitable testing or penetration testing, secure code review at developer IDE, unit code coverages and so on.